All Episodes

 I have not been briefed by the people who have been responsible who are responsible for that review.

-Are you gonna read the law?
+Are you going to read the law?

 I'm sure I will read the law in anticipation of that briefing.

-I know that they will put that in front of me, and I'll spend a good evening reading that law.
+I know that they will put that in front of me and I'll spend a good evening reading that law.

-So uh he he uh uh he does he hasn't read it.
+So he hasn't read it.

 He's sure he will read it.

-He hasn't read the law, and yet he's out there making judgments about he's the attorney general for crying out.
+He hasn't read the law, and yet he's out there making judgments about, he's the attorney general for crying out.

 It's a 10-page law.

-I'm waiting to be briefed on it, and yet he's out there ripping the law to shreds, proving what this is the Department of Justice has been purely politicized, much as every other cabinet post and czar ship in the country with this regime has been politicized.
+Proving what this is that the Department of Justice has been purely politicized, much has every other cabinet post and czar ship in the country with this regime has been politicized.

-There's more from Holder, lots more when we come back after this brief timeout.
+Lots more when we come back after this brief timeout.

-They can't find the oil, they can't find one third of it.
+They can't find one third of it.

 Where did it go?